NIRANJAN-UNO/C-with-VIM-TERMINAL-linux-/README.md

 My first program is the simple hello world program and i will be practicing further programming techniques and will be updating the repo with my practice files.

 Note: This repo does not contain any specific projects or any kind of other programs just simple to complex program files which i will practice and upload to maintain my progress.

+Day 2:
+did the 2nd question from k&r and it is named as "1.2var_arith_exp" 1.2 refers to book and this is a simple program but yet teaches how the work flows at the system level and is best described in the book.